 Negotiating a lease when buying a business adds to the complications and stress of getting into business.
-That is, it’s tough enough negotiating with the owner of the business that wants to sell to get a deal that makes sense for both seller and buyer let alone negotiate with landlord who has their own agenda to get a lease that allows the buyer to be successful.
+That is, it’s tough enough negotiating with the owner of the business that wants to sell to get a deal that makes sense for both seller and buyer let alone negotiating with the landlord who has their own agenda.

 If you are the buyer of a business and find you are negotiating your lease with the seller (who wants to get his liability completely off the lease) and a landlord that wants to get the best deal they can because they have a loan to pay or risk losing their real estate and investment, the following may assist you.